 If you’re looking for easy and tasty ways to pack more nutrients into your children’s snacks, you’ve come to the right place.
 These two recipes can be made in a few minutes and saved for later, which is perfect for busy parents.
-Laury Ellingson, a registered dietitian at Sharp Grossmont Hospital, shares two recipes she likes to make for her 10-year-old.
+Laury Ellingson, a registered dietitian at Sharp Grossmont Hospital, shares two recipes she likes to make for her child.

 Blueberry Sorbet or Popsicles

 Yields 2 servings of sorbet or 6 popsicles

 2 cups frozen blueberries